AERI078/youtube_data_analysis_project/README.md

 - [Future Work](#for-future-improvements)

 ## Project Overview
 This project analyzes the most popular YouTube videos from five different countries over one month (approximately).
-The aim was to uncover patterns in video popularity based on views, likes, comments, duration, and category.
+The aim was to create a dataset from scratch and uncover patterns in video popularity based on views, likes, comments, duration, and category.

 ## Data Description
 - **Dataset**: Top 10 trending YouTube videos daily from 5 countries scraped from Youtube Data API.